|

 entrenched and reform-resistant regime that had been tainted by the Rashidov cotton scandal.
 In March 1990 Karimov was

-appointed to the newly created post of President, introduced Union-wide as a means of increasing the status of all the Soviet
+appointed to the newly created post of President, introduced Union-wide as a means of increasing the status of all of the Soviet

 States.
-After the collapse of the coup against Gorbachëv and the early stages of the dissolution of the USSR, Islam Karimov
+After the collapse of the coup against Gorbachëv, and the early stages of the dissolution of the USSR, Islam Karimov

 January 1991.
 He was appointed as the first President of Karakalpakstan in November 1991.
-However once firmly established
+However, once firmly established

 in power, Karimov felt confident to install his own Presidential appointee and in May 1992 he ousted Shamshetov in favour

-of Ubbiniyaz Ashirbekov.
+of U'bbiniyaz Ashirbekov.
 Ashirbekov became the first Chairman of the Joqarg'ı Ken'es under the new Constitution.

-years of economic and agricultural decline, Karimov had had enough of his protege.
+years of economic and agricultural decline, Karimov had had enough of his protégé.
 He travelled to Karakalpakstan and at an

 extraordinary session of the Joqarg'ı Ken'es he accused the local leadership of creating a gigantic cash deficit.